Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 Advocacy can look like:

-- Educating leaders that this is a career of choice, not a fallback.
+• Educating leaders that this is a career of choice.

-Share one resource, training, or insight with another assistant.
-Advocacy begins with one conversation.
+Your Action Step: Share one helpful resource or insight with another assistant.

 13. Communicate with Tact and Professionalism

-In a virtual-first world, it’s easy to forget there are real people behind the chat windows and email threads.
+In a virtual world, it’s easy to forget there are real people behind messages.

 14. Success Is Built in Small Daily Disciplines